![]() |

 The presence of this outpost during the encounter itself was mentioned in Grayson's statement: "Suddenly, near at hand on our left, there was a low but unmistakable Filipino outpost signal whistle."

 In fact this outpost may be the reason for Grayson's waiting.
-Grayson and others were waiting for the Filipinos to emerge from this outpost, and the Filipinos did.
+Grayson and Miller were waiting for the Filipinos to emerge from this outpost, and the Filipinos did.
+Grayson said "We came to a fence and were trying to see what the Filipinos were up to."

 THE FILIPINO VERSION